GeorgeOprea1/chic-trend/README.md

 - Cart Functionality: Add items to your cart, adjust quantities, delete items.
 - Deployed the app using NETLIFY
 - Implemented increment and decrement buttons for fine-tuning.
+- Toggle between dark and light mode by pressing the icon in the navbar
 - Responsive design optimized for all screen sizes.